renpy/renpy/sphinx/source/screen_optimization.rst

 This guide is applicable to the second implementation of screen language, which was added to Ren'Py 6.18.
-If your game was created in Ren'Py 6.17 or earlier, it may be necessary to chose the "Force Recompile" option in the launcher to ensure its screens are upgraded to the latest version.
+If your game was created in Ren'Py 6.17 or earlier, it may be necessary to choose the "Force Recompile" option in the launcher to ensure its screens are upgraded to the latest version.

 This guide isn't a substitute for good programming practice.
 If a screen